Searching for the right data integration tool? Look for the one that can support both offline big data analytics, and online operational intelligence.

 Using this analogy, imagine a data fabric within a platform that could maximize the field of vision, and the depth of understanding we have for each and every customer, on an individual basis.
-Such a platform would not only provide enterprises with the complete, up-to-date data for offline big data analytics (“maximizing the vision”), but also be able to deliver actionable data in milliseconds, for online operational analytics (“maximizing the depth of vision”).
+Such a data integration platform would not only provide enterprises with the complete, up-to-date data for offline big data analytics (“maximizing the vision”), but also be able to deliver actionable data in milliseconds, for online operational analytics (“maximizing the depth of vision”).

 On the one hand, the data provisioned for offline analytics would be comprehensive and up to date, because it contains every possible thing there is to know about a customer or any other business entity (be it a vendor, loan, order, credit card, or virtually anything else important to the business).
-This kind of 360 customer view is critical because, in many cases, a customer’s data is fragmented and stored in separate systems, in different locations, making it extremely difficult to locate, collect, unify and cleanse.
+This kind of Customer 360 is critical because, in many cases, a customer’s data is fragmented and stored in separate systems, in different locations, making it extremely difficult to locate, collect, unify and cleanse.

 On the other hand, serving all the data of a business entity into an analytical model in real time is crucial for the delivery of personalized actions and recommendations.